brickcap/openresty_examples/book.md

     echo_location /url;
 }

 location /url{
 echo hello_url;
 }

 ```

+`curl http://localhost:8080/main` would return "hello_url" as the response.

 Where as location.capture_multi sends out a series of parallel subrequests to location blocks.
-For example
+For example:-

 ```
 local res1,res2 = ngx.location.capture_multi{{"/url1"},{"url2"}}